Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 Both light mode and dark mode are supported.
 However, dark mode is recommended as the main theme of this note.

+## Updating
+If you ever wish to update the note, this can only be done on PC, and cannot be done on mobile.
+The note does not auto-update; you must manually update the note.

 ---